POSTS TAGGED: Motorola Atrix 4G

 Webtop may be on its way to the grave, but many still enjoy the technology.
 It was a unique idea that set Motorola apart from the competition.
 It’s just too bad they didn’t do much else right.
 For Motorola Atrix 4G users running certain custom ROMs, Webtop is now not only attainable, but Google Now right along with it.

 XDA Forum Member Rhadamg has posted a zip that enables Webtop, Google Now, and many other Google-related goodies without too much of a hassle.
 Unfortunately, it only works for certain ROMs at the moment.
 The Google Now functionality comes from previous efforts lead by XDA Senior Member cajunflavoredbob.

-Posted September 29, 2012 By: Former Writer
+Posted September 29, 2012 at 04:00 pm by Former Writer

 Many of us have been battling battery life issues for as long as we’ve owned smartphones.
 Time and time and time again, we’ve brought you news on dealing with random battery problems or unexpected power drains.
 The Motorola Atrix 4G is among the devices with known battery issues, but its fix has been finalized.

 The issue is that the battery percentage meter can become incorrectly calibrated.
 XDA Senior Member ravilov had been working on the battery issue for a bit, and has thankfully crafted a fix.
 In his own words:

 Like many other people, I too am affected by the dreaded “won’t charge beyond xx%” battery bug.
 I know in reality this is probably of little importance since (a

 Posted May 16, 2012 at 10:00 pm by Former Writer